-In 1979 The City of Dubrovnik became a UNESCO World Heritage Site, then in 1991 was heavily shelled during the breakup of Yugoslavia causing a ton of damage to the Iconic Old City.
-During the 90s and 00s, Dubrovnik underwent major reconstruction, restoration and repairs to bring the City back to its glory and into what is now a huge tourist hot-spot.
+In 1979 The City of Dubrovnik became a UNESCO World Heritage Site, then in 1991 was heavily shelled during the breakup of Yugoslavia causing a ton of damage to the iconic Old City.
+During the 90’s and 00’s, Dubrovnik underwent major reconstruction, restoration and repairs to bring the City back to its glory and into what is now a huge tourist hot-spot.

 Dubrovnik in 2 Days - Day 1 - Morning

-Walk around The Old City
+Walk around Dubrovnik Old Town

 Aside from the lack of crowds, it’s cooler and the sun is at a decent height in the sky to get some beautifully lit shots.
 The biggest plus; the only people you will spot are fellow photographers who are happy to take your photo if you’re a solo travelling and maintenance staff (7 am is evidently bin collection time!)

-Top Tried-and-Tested Tip
+Crowd Busting Tried-and-Tested Tip

 If you are intending on doing Dubrovnik in 2 days, it’s worth doing a bit of homework beforehand to ensure you get the most out of the quieter hours to see as many of the ‘must see in Dubrovnik’ places.
-With the main highlights done and the crowds growing, head to the side and back streets.
-Then when it’s super busy, stop to chill for breakfast or brunch satisfied by the fact that you’ve got some awesome crowd-free shots and seen loads of Dubrovnik Old Town before the hoards.
+With the main highlights done and the crowds growing, head to the side streets to stop to chill for a late breakfast or brunch satisfied by the fact that you’ve got some awesome crowd-free shots and seen loads of Dubrovnik Old Town before the hoards.

-- Onofrio’s fountains – the big one near Pile Gate is impressive (see picture below)
+- Onofrio’s fountains – the big one near Pile Gate is impressive

 - The Church of St. Blaise